-11.23 Work Safety
+7.23 Work Safety

 Employers are required to implement safety measures in the workplace.
 They will be liable if work-related accidents or occupational diseases cause injuries or casualties to their workforce in the course of their employment.
 For instance, employers must pay full salary to an employee who takes leave required for treatment, as well as all medical costs and expenses not covered by health insurance.
-Employers are also required to compensate the employee with an amount stipulated by law based on the reduced level of their working ability due to a disease or accident which was not entirely their fault.
-Furthermore, employers must pay financial support equal to at least 40% of the compensation stated above, even when the cause of the accident can be attributed to the employee.
+Employers are also required to compensate the employee with an amount stipulated by law based on the reduced level of his/her working ability due to a disease or accident which was not entirely his/her fault.
+When the cause of the accident can be attributed entirely to the employee, the employer shall pay financial support calculated by reference to the reduced level of the employee's working ability due to the accident.
+The financial support is at least 0.6 or 12 months' salary if the working ability is reduced by 5% to 10% or 81% to 100%, e.g. by death, or at least 40% of the compensation stated above if the working ability is reduced by 11% to 80%.

-11.24 Employees' Data Protection
+7.24 Employees' Data Protection

 Vietnam does not have a law specifically regulating the personal data of employees nor protecting employee privacy.
 In general, the law requires consent from an individual if their personal information is collected, processed, used, or stored.

 In May 2018, the general data protection regulation (GDPR) of the European Union (EU) entered into force.
 Even though this is an EU regulation, it can still apply to companies in Vietnam as it protects the rights of EU citizens outside the EU.
 The fines imposed by EU authorities can be as high as EUR20 million, or up to 4% of annual worldwide turnover.

-11.25 Discrimination and Harassment
+7.25 Discrimination and Harassment